Models for elementary particles under a unified framework without making use of gauge symmetry: Introduction

 \section{Introduction}

-One of the ultimate goals of physics is to establish a theory in which interactions can be described in a unified way.
-This goal is partially achieved in the standard model (SM) (see textbooks, e.g., Refs.\cite{Weinberg-book,Peskin}), in which the electromagnetic, weak, and strong interactions are introduced by making use of the gauge symmetry related to the group $U(1)\otimes SU(2) \otimes SU(3)$.
-Based on the group $U(1)\otimes SU(2)$, as shown in the Glashow-Weinberg-Salam (GWS) electroweak theory, the first two interactions can be unified, however, the strong interaction is introduced by $SU(3)$ in an independent way.
+One of the ultimate goals of Physics is to unify descriptions of fundamental interactions observed in Nature.
+This goal is partially achieved in the so-called standard model (SM), the most successful quantum field theory (QFT) that has ever been developed for the description of the electrodynamic, weak, and strong interactions (see, e.g., textbooks \cite{Weinberg-book,Peskin,Itzy}); meanwhile, the gravitational interaction is described by the theory of general relativity.
+In the SM, the electrodynamic and weak interactions are successfully unified by making use of the gauge symmetry of $U(1) \otimes SU(2)$, known as the Glashow-Weinberg-Salam (GWS) electroweak theory.
+However, a further unification of the electroweak interaction and strong interaction, the latter of which is independently related to the gauge symmetry of $SU(3)$, sometimes referred to as grand unification, meets serious difficulties in the gauge-symmetry approach.
+In fact, going beyond the SM as a topic has attracted lots of attention in recent decades (see, e.g., Refs.\cite{IWW-RMP24,FR-RMP21,BB-RMP21,FADOSV-RMP21,DeGrand-MP16, GGS99,KO01,Polch-book,Ross84,Raby93,book-fundam-QFT,GN03,SV06}).

-Although the SM supplies certain unified framework for the electroweak interaction, it still has some unsatisfactory features \cite{book-fundam-QFT} and the topic of going beyond the SM has been studied extensively in recent years (see, e.g., Refs.\cite{GGS99,KO01,Polch-book,Ross84,Raby93,book-fundam-QFT}).
-In particular, nonzero neutrino masses call for explanations, not just introducing new undetermined parameters into the SM (see, e.g., Refs.\cite{GN03,SV06}).

-To go beyond the SM and develop a more satisfactory theory, a new strategy for the description of interactions should be useful.
-Recently, an alternative method has been found to establish a framework for the quantum electrodynamics (QED) \cite{EM-int}.
-In this approach, photon states and the interaction Hamiltonian of QED are introduced, based on geometric properties of the quantum state spaces of electron and positron, expressed in terms of two-component Weyl spinors, without resorting to gauge symmetry of the corresponding classical fields.

-In this paper, we go further to develop a theory for the electroweak interaction.
-Although the approach we are to adopt in this paper was stimulated by that discussed in Ref.\cite{EM-int}, the theory to be proposed in this paper does not depend on results of Ref.\cite{EM-int}.
-In the theory to be proposed, experimentally-observed particles are to be interpreted as composites of something more fundamental, which we call \emph{modes}.

-A basic idea is to take representation spaces of the SL(2,C) group as a guide.
-The SL(2,C) group is a covering group of the proper, orthochronous Lorentz group \cite{Penrose-book,Kim-group,CM-book,Corson}.
-Specifically, related to the two smallest nontrivial representation spaces of the SL(2,C) group, one being the complex conjugate of the other, we introduce two basic modes at the most fundamental level.
-All other modes are constructed from the two basic modes by two operations acting on spinor spaces, namely, direct sum and direct product.
-The interaction Hamiltonian is introduced in accordance with the construction of direct-product modes, and it is given from mappings between the corresponding state spaces by a method similar to one used in Ref.\cite{EM-int}.